 • To reward loyalty: Traditionally, businesses offer a pay raise to employees who stay at the company through thick and thin.
 A 10-year anniversary, for example, is a good time to give a raise.

-• When cost of living increases: This type of raise is company-wide, or applied to individuals if, for instance, you have an employee moving to open a new location in a more expensive city.
+• When the cost of living increases: This type of raise is companywide, or it’s applied to individuals if, for instance, an employee is moving to open a new location in a more expensive city.

 How much should you offer in raises and bonuses?

-Most raises fall in the range of 3–5% of an employee’s salary.
-When you compare this number to the cost of replacing an employee—estimated at 20% of their annual salary—raises seem pretty affordable.
+Most raises fall in the range of 3% to 5% of an employee’s salary.
+When you compare this number to the cost of replacing an employee — which is estimated to be 20% of their annual salary — raises seem affordable.

 Timing considerations for pay raises